-Global or national health concerns, including the outbreak of pandemic or contagious diseases, such as the COVID-19 (coronavirus), may adversely affect the Corporation.
+Global or national health concerns, including the outbreak of pandemic or contagious diseases, such as the COVID-19 (coronavirus), may adversely affect the Company.

-Pandemics, epidemics or outbreaks of an infectious disease in Canada or worldwide could have an adverse impact on the Corporation's business, including changes to the way Clearview and its counterparties operate, and on Clearview's financial results and condition.
+In the event of a global pandemic, countries around the world may close international borders and order the closure of institutions and businesses deemed non-essential.
+This could result in a significant reduction in economic activity in Canada and internationally along with a drop in demand for oil and natural gas.
+Pandemics, epidemics or outbreaks of an infectious disease in Canada or worldwide could have an adverse impact on the Company's business, including changes to the way Clearview and its counterparties operate, and on Clearview's financial results and condition.
 While the duration and impact of the COVID-19 pandemic is not yet known, any resurgence of COVID-19 may cause disruptions to production operations, reduced access to materials and services and increased employee absenteeism from illness.